tmr4/T41_SDR/README.md

   * Note that similar to the SSB and CW modes, the DATA mode doesn't change when you change bands or VFOs.
   * Fixed DrawBandwidthBar to reset tuning if it will draw outside frequency spectrum box
   * Refined how FT8 messages are printed on screen.
 This will be ongong as I work on this feature.
+  * FT8 messages are selectable using the filter encoder after toggling this option with the filter button
+  * Added detail of the selected FT8 message to the info box.
+Information currently included is time message received, frequency, snr and distance from specified grid location.

 * feature/ft8 - adds FT8 and FT8.wav decoding as optional demodulation modes.
 FT8.wav selectable while in FT8 mode by pressing the Mode button.
 Currently FT8.wav decodes the file *"test.wav"* from the SD card and then switches back to FT8 mode.